-UNITLIFE prioritizes 6 major themes to prevent chronic malnutrition in children and mothers during the first 1,000 days of life.
-The interventions presented often overlap in a project and give our partners an overview of our holistic approach.
-Eradicating chronic malnutrition is a global goal which will enable children who otherwise would have missed the chance to reach their full potential to thrive in life and contribute to the prosperity of their communities and countries.
+REFUGEE COMMUNITIES UNITLIFE prioritizes 6 themes to prevent chronic malnutrition in children and mothers during the first 1,000 days of life.
+The interventions presented often overlap in a project in line with our holistic approach.
+Preventing chronic malnutrition is a global goal which will enable children who otherwise would have missed the chance to reach their full potential to thrive in life and contribute to the prosperity of their communities and countries.